How to Start an App – 8 Steps You Must Take Before Starting Mobile App Development

 Native apps are perfect for heavy-duty tasks such as gaming or the use of photos or videos.
 On the other hand, web apps are best for solutions that require easy updates, but don’t require any access to device’s native abilities.

 The best of both worlds are hybrid apps: they use the same code base for both platforms, they can access device’s features and they live in both app stores.
+In short, you can build an iOS app and Android apps simultaneously with a single build.
 They are also an ideal choice for most app goals and purposes, including productivity, utility and enterprise apps.

 Once you’ve decided on your app type, you will much more easily allocate your resources and plan your entire development project.